HikwaMehluli/afros-blog/README.md

 This is a classic "News Paper" styled theme.

 ## Features
-Light & Dark Mode, which takes advantage of "localStorage function" to remember the users preference
+Light & Dark Mode, which takes advantage of browser "localStorage function" to remember the users preference